codaamok/PSShlink/docs/Save-ShlinkUrlQrCode.md

 ### -ErrorCorrection
 Specify the level of error correction you would like in the QR code.
 Choose from L for low, M for medium, Q for quartile, or H for high.
+If omitted, the default configuration of your Shlink server is used.

 ```yaml
 Type: String